Gwen Stefani, 50, Flaunts Legs In Fishnets And Short Fringed Skirt In Vegas

 “I honestly thought that you weren’t older than 30,” noted another fan who was surprised by Stefani’s youthful looks.

-Of course, some fans of Stefani and her relationship with country music singer Black Shelton worried that he might be jealous of Stefani’s familiar pose with Bullard.
+Some fans of Stefani and her relationship with country music singer Black Shelton worried that he might be jealous of Stefani’s familiar pose with Bullard.
+After all, as, The Inquisitr reported, Stefani and Shelton expect to get married within a year.
+The two have dated for the past four years, and they currently work together as judges on the popular NBC show, The Voice.

 “Stop doing that.
 Blake won’t like that,” admonished one worried follower.

-Other followers wondered if the designer is doing some work for Stefani in the new house she and Shelton are planning.
+Other followers wondered if the designer had been doing some work for Stefani on the new house she and Shelton are planning.

 “Martyn Bullard, are you doing the interior design on Gwen and Blake’s new house?” asked one.